 What you'll learn

-- Fundamentals of machine learning and embedded devices.
+- Fundamentals of machine learning, deep learning, and embedded devices.

-- How to gather data effectively for machine learning.
+- How to gather data effectively for training machine learning models.

-- How to train and deploy tiny machine learning models.
+- How to use Python to train and deploy tiny machine learning models.

 - How to optimize machine learning models for resource-constrained devices.